lawrns/vigor-gym-platform/official/Vigor - Technical Specifications Upgrade.md

-# Vigor - Technical Specifications Upgrade
+# GoGym - Technical Specifications Upgrade
 ## AI-Powered Gym Management Platform for Mexico

 **Version:** 2.0.0
 **Date:** August 2025
 **Author:** Manus AI
 **Target Market:** Mexico (Primary), Latin America (Secondary)

 ---

 ## Executive Summary

-This document outlines the comprehensive technical specifications upgrade for Vigor, transforming it from a basic gym management system into a sophisticated AI-powered platform focused on monetization, member retention, and viral growth through referrals.
+This document outlines the comprehensive technical specifications upgrade for GoGym, transforming it from a basic gym management system into a sophisticated AI-powered platform focused on monetization, member retention, and viral growth through referrals.
 The upgrade introduces advanced subscription management, intelligent churn prediction, automated marketing campaigns, and a comprehensive referral system designed specifically for the Mexican market.

 The technical architecture has been enhanced to support enterprise-scale operations while maintaining the simplicity and compliance requirements essential for Mexican gym owners.
 Key improvements include advanced data modeling, AI-driven insights, automated workflows, and seamless integration with Mexican payment systems and regulatory requirements.